comunica/generate-comunica/generators/mediator/templates/README.md

 ### Config Parameters

+TODO: fill in parameters (this section can be removed if there are none)

-* `cc:Mediator/bus`: Identifier of the bus to mediate over.
+* `bus`: Identifier of the bus to mediate over.